Dominique-Sakrisson/Super-simple-chrome-extension/readMe.md

 ## action

-    are the components that will be rendered in the extension
+    The components that will be rendered in the extension

-## Popups
+    1. Popups

     The content displayed when the user opens the extension

-### Content Script